-There were no transfers between Level 1, Level 2, and Level 3 of the fair value hierarchy during the quarters ended December 31, 2023 and 2022.
+There were no transfers between Level 1, Level 2, and Level 3 of the fair value hierarchy during the quarters and six-month periods ended March 31, 2024 and 2023.

 3. Derivative Financial Instruments

 We use derivative instruments to manage risks caused by fluctuations in foreign exchange rates.
 The primary objective of our derivative instruments is to protect the value of foreign-currency-denominated receivable and cash balances from the effects of volatility in foreign exchange rates that might occur prior to conversion to their functional currencies.
 We principally utilize foreign currency forward contracts, which enable us to buy and sell foreign currencies in the future at fixed exchange rates and economically offset changes in foreign exchange rates.
 We routinely enter into contracts to offset exposures denominated in the British pound, Euro, and Singapore dollar.